-Below you’ll find a brief guide detailing the importance of trauma counseling as a part of a person’s overall recovery plan.
+Below you’ll find a brief guide detailing the importance of trauma therapy as a part of a person’s overall recovery plan.
 We’ll also describe and provide more insight into choosing the right trauma counselor for you.

 What is Trauma-Focused Counseling?